Jodosoft/Libraries/README.md

       <p>
         Publicly exposed types are marked as <a href="https://docs.microsoft.com/en-us/dotnet/standard/language-independence">CLS compliant</a>
         wherever possible, and language-agnostic naming conventions are used.
-This ensures that the libraries can be used in F# and Visual Basic as well as their in their native language, C#.
+This ensures that the libraries can be used in F# and Visual Basic as well as in their native language, C#.
       </p>
       <p>
         Care is taken to avoid name clashes with commonly-used types, either from the .NET API or from popular NuGet packages.